 Before we make this delicious Garden Skillet Supper … If you’re on Pinterest of Facebook, I’d sure appreciate it if you could use one of the buttons above!
 Thanks 🙂

-I only have a small garden but it still seems to yield more than I could ever use, so I love throwing together recipes like this that help me get as many of those delicious fresh flavors in one bite as possible!
-This is a simple go to dish, one like our grandmothers would just throw together and not even consider a recipe, but today I’m going to show you how to make a fresh, flavorful, and filling garden skillet with just enough seasonings to enhance all of the flavors without covering any of them up.
+This garden skillet meal is a simple go to dish, one like our grandmothers would just throw together and not even consider a recipe, but today I’m going to show you how to make a fresh, flavorful, and filling garden skillet with just enough seasonings to enhance all of the flavors without covering any of them up.

 You’ll also need a wee bit of pepper and a scant amount of sugar if you want to make it exactly like I do.